sajidhamdard/learnjavascript/Exercises/exercise-06.md

 - Commit to add few more files
 - Commit to rename some of the files

-//Loop Exercise
+# Difference tables

-5. Do below exercise using for loop
+### Question 1

-- Print 1 to 100
+Create difference table of let, var and const

-- Print 2's table 2,4,6,8,9...20
+### Question 2

-- Print Hello World 5 times
+Create difference table of Process vs Thread

-- Using prompt ask question "How many times do you want to print Hello WOrld"? then print Hello World for that number of times.
+### Question 3

-// Create Difference tables
+Create difference table of Compiler vs Interpreter vs JIT

-6. Create difference table of let, var and const
+### Question 4

-7. Create difference table of Process vs Thread
+Create difference table of Primitive vs Non Primitive

-8. Create difference table of Compiler vs Interpreter vs JIT
+### Question 5

-9. Create difference table of Primitive vs Non Primitive
+Create difference table of Number vs BigInt

-10. Create difference table of Number vs BigInt
+### Question 6

-11. Create difference table of With use strict vs without use strict
+Create difference table of With use strict vs without use strict